geoschem/HEMCO/docs/source/config/hemco-config.rst

 calculated through :ref:`hco-ext`.
 A list of currently implemented extensions in HEMCO is given in `Keller et al. (2014)
 <#References>`__.
 To add new extensions to HEMCO, modifications of the
-source code are required, as described further in :ref:`hco-under-the-hood`.
+source code are required, as described further in :ref:`hco-hood`.

 The first section of the configuration file lists all available extensions and whether they shall be used or not.
 For each extension,